jwuensche/enkei/README.md

 ## Feature Ideas

-- [ ] Allow setting of wallpapers via IPC
+- [x] Allow setting of wallpapers via IPC (implemented on main branch)

     > A nice to have would be to send messages to the already running enkei
     > instance to change the wallpaper shown.